Financial Aid Quick Facts

 GVSU student participating in the winter semester program, "Poland - Economy in Transition," receive a scholarship.
 Scholarships covers room, board, books, and a monthly stipend in Polish currency.
 See the Padnos International Center for details and application.

-The "Secchia Scholars" program includes the Secchia-John Cabot University Merit Scholarship and the Economic Club of Grand Rapids Secchia Scholarship.
-These scholarships are for West Michigan students and residents planning to study at John Cabot University and Rome.
-For more information click on the above links.
+The "Secchia Scholars" program includes the Economic Club of Grand Rapids Secchia Scholarship.
+This scholarship is for West Michigan students and residents planning to study at John Cabot University and Rome.
+For more information click on the above link.